-At once sweeping in scope and finespun in its intricacies, this ambitious new work by Indian-German composer Sandeep Bhagwati was a full-evening structured improvisation that brought together an array of music practices from different parts of the world—all working to conjure a new and unabashedly polyglot musical culture.
+At once sweeping in scope and finespun in its intricacies, this ambitious new work by Indian-German-Canadian composer Sandeep Bhagwati was a full-evening structured improvisation that brought together an array of music practices from different parts of the world—all working to conjure a new and unabashedly polyglot musical culture.

 Led by renowned new music trombonist Mike Svoboda, a 30-piece configuration of the CalArts New Century Players fanned out across the theater in small groups and performed the piece on conventional Western instruments, shakuhachi, sarode, tabla, jal tarang, gamelan metallophones and Ewe drums.